 Students should also understand that whole and less-than-a-unit quantities can be represented similarly using various number bases, particularly the base-2, binary system, used today for electronic computing.

-RATIONALE : Including appropriate multisensory, situated multi-representation forms of place-value and fraction concepts in an integrated cognitive sequence, including concrete and symbolic expressions should be helpful that are acceptable for students from the earlier grades.
-This should help lay a better foundation for further quantitative instruction, in later grades.
+RATIONALE : Including appropriate multisensory, real-life situated multi-representation forms of place-value and fraction concepts in an integrated cognitive sequence, including concrete and symbolic expressions should be helpful that are acceptable for students from the earlier grades.
+This should help lay a better foundation for further quantitative instruction, in later grades and through life.

 LESSON CONTENT: The lesson will gradually introduce a variety of concrete and abstract, visual and asppropriate auditory representations of whole and fraction numbers for the students to see and manipulate, leading to the concept and activities of measurement.
 The lesson will allow expansions to include bases other than 10, and to use computer-based tools in the classroom.